Advanced Standing Credit

 - A course from a junior college will transfer as the equivalent of a UNA course only if the UNA course is lower division (100-200 level).
 Junior college courses similar to upper-division courses (300-400 level) will transfer as lower-division electives only.
 At least 50% of the credit hours required for graduation must be earned from UNA or other senior institutions, 25% of which must be earned from UNA.

 - Programs with specialized accreditations may have special rules limiting acceptance of transfer hours.
 No professional courses in the Department of Nursing – Traditional can be accepted from any other community college, university or non-accredited institution.
 However, in the RN-BSN or RN-MSN Department of Nursing – Online, RN’s are admitted with advanced standing and provisions are made for equivalency credit.
 Furthermore, no courses will be accepted from any other educator preparation program without prior authorization from the Dean of the College of Education and Human Sciences.
-Courses in occupational safety/industrial hygiene may be accepted only from other ABET accredited institutions and only if they are determined by the Director of UNA’s Industrial Hygiene program to be equivalent in content to the UNA requirements they are intended to replace.
+Courses in occupational safety/industrial hygiene may be accepted only from other ABET accredited institutions and only if they are determined by the Chair of UNA’s Industrial Hygiene program to be equivalent in content to the UNA requirements they are intended to replace.